SchulzLab/STARE/docs/Main.rst

 If you want to test your installation and try out some examples, we have the *Code/runTestCases.sh* script for you.
 It serves the following purposes:

 - It gives examples on how to run STARE and which flags to use.
 To get inspiration have a look at the individual test commands.
 The list of tests is not exhaustive, you can of course combine the options in a different way.
 - It also compares the output of its test runs against pre-computed results in terms of content and quantitiy to make sure that the installation worked correctly (**/Test/Test_Controls/**).
 It will tell you with a subtle ERROR massage if something went wrong.
+Test_V16 doesn't have a control, because its output is system-dependent.
 - You can see examples of how the input files are formatted in **/Test/Test_Data/**.

 The paths are relative, you should be able to call the test suite from anywhere::